 In June, 2011, Governor Pat Quinn named Mr. Chico as Chairman of the Illinois State Board of Education (ISBE).
 ISBE is responsible for the overall education of students in Illinois.
 ISBE administers more than $10 Billion in funding each year for Illinois public schools.
 In 2010, Mr. Chico served as the Chairman of the City Colleges of Chicago.
 Prior to this appointment, Mr. Chico served as President of the Board of Commissioners of the Chicago Park District from 2007 - 2010.
 Mr. Chico twice served as a Commissioner of the Public Building Commission of Chicago.
 The Commission is responsible for the construction of hundreds of millions of dollars annually of schools, park field houses, libraries, fire and police stations and other public facilities.

-Mr. Chico has received many awards and honors over his career including: University of Illinois Alumni Achievement Award; Distinguished Award for Excellence by the Illinois Bar Foundation; Citizen of the Year by the City Club of Chicago; Outstanding School Board President by the Illinois State Board of Education; Everett McKinley Dirksen Award for Outstanding Public Service; Champion of the Public Interest by the Business and Professional People for the Public Interest; and Chicagoan of the Year by Chicago Magazine.
+Mr. Chico has received many awards and honors over his career including: University of Illinois Alumni Achievement Award; Distinguished Award for Excellence by the Illinois Bar Foundation; Citizen of the Year by the City Club of Chicago; Outstanding School Board President by the Illinois State Board of Education; Everett McKinley Dirksen Award for Outstanding Public Service; Champion of the Public Interest by the Business and Professional People for the Public Interest; Champion of Debate Award by the Chicago Debate Commission; and Chicagoan of the Year by Chicago Magazine.

-Mr. Chico is a former member of the Board of Directors of the Chicago Urban League, DePaul University, the University of Illinois Alumni Association and the Erikson Institute.
+Mr. Chico is the former Chairman of the Illinois State Board of Education.
+Mr. Chico also is a former member of the Board of Directors of the Chicago Urban League, DePaul University, the former Chairman of the University of Illinois Alumni Association and the former Chairman of the Erikson Institute.
 Mr. Chico was appointed by the Illinois Supreme Court as member of the committee overseeing the Judicial Performance Evaluation Program.
 Mr. Chico was one of the founders of the Mexican-American Chamber of Commerce (now the 1400 member Illinois Hispanic Chamber of Commerce).
 He has written a column for the Chicago Sun-Times and remains involved in many other professional, civic and charitable activities.

 Memberships, Civic and Charitable